 Let the mixture cool for 10-15 minutes.
-You can put the hand cream in the fridge, just so the oils can start to solidify.
+You can put the hand cream in the fridge so the oils can start solidifying.

 After 10 minutes, add the essential oils and continue to whip the mixture at the highest speed for 10 minutes.
 The hand cream should look white and fluffy and feel soft and creamy.

-I created a fun little group on Facebook and I’d love for you to join in!
+I created a fun little group on Facebook, and I’d love for you to join in!
 It’s a place where you can ask questions, share your ideas, and see what’s new with Green Beauty Mama!
-If you’d like to check it out, you can request to join HERE.
+You can request to join HERE if you’d like to check it out.

 - Cosmetic Jars